-Torah Before
+Torah Before Mount Sinai

-By Hillel ben David (Greg Killian)
+By Rabbi Dr. Hillel ben David (Greg Killian)

-they lived long before the Torah was given to us at
+The Torah was given to us on Mt.
+Sinai

 The patriarchs taught these mitzvot to their children, the twelve tribes.
 They, in turn, also kept all of the mitzvot of the Torah.[2]
 And not only were our forefathers mindful of future biblical commands, they even heeded future rabbinic ordinances.[3]

 HaShem revealed to our forefathers the mitzvot that he was going to give to the Jews at a later time.
-The forefathers, out of their profound love to do the will of HaShem, voluntarily accepted upon themselves to perform these mitzvot "ahead of schedule."
-It is an accepted principle that even if one is not subject to a given commandment, it is nevertheless considered meritorious for him to observe that mitzvah.
-He is even rewarded for doing so.[4]
+The forefathers, out of their profound love to do the will of HaShem, voluntarily accepted upon themselves to perform these mitzvot "ahead of schedule".
+It is an accepted principle that even if one is not subject to a given commandment, it is nevertheless considered meritorious for him to observe that mitzvah.[4]
+He is even rewarded for doing so.[5]

 The Hebrew word for commands is mitzvot (plural).
 The word mitzvot means more than commands, it also carries the meaning of good deeds.
 In other words, when we obey the mitzvot we are performing the work of HaShem, which, by definition, is always a good deed.